nohupped/glog/README.md

 Default value of `loglevel` at the time of initing the `*Logger` is set to the lowest level, which is `ErrorLevel`.

-## Breaking change of using pointer to loglevel
+## Breaking change because of using pointer to loglevel

 Use